• Home

 Bachelor of Arts in Liberal Studies (African American Studies)

-With these possibilities, one good idea is to combine the study of African Americans with the study of related areas, such as health care, social work, education, business, public policy, and/or public administration.
+With these possibilities, one good idea is to combine the study of African Americans with the study of related areas, such as health care, social work, education, business, public policy and/or public administration.

 Specializations (or Careers)

-• Non-Profit Organizational Director
+• Nonprofit Organizational Director

 • Elementary/Middle School Educator